Aaron-Bopp/TIM/00_Meta/Primary Sources/gender-dysphoria-bible/1 What is Gender.md

 ==[[Gender]] is part social construct, part learned behaviors, and part biological processes which form very early in a person’s life.==

-[[The scientific basis of gender]] ==Present evidence seems to suggest that a person’s [[gender]] is established during gestation while the cerebral cortex of the brain is forming== (more about that in the Causes of [[Gender Dysphoria]] section).
+[[Biology supports the validity of trans people]] ==Present evidence seems to suggest that a person’s [[gender]] is established during gestation while the cerebral cortex of the brain is forming== (more about that in the Causes of [[Gender Dysphoria]] section).
 This mental model then informs, at a [[subconscious]] level, what aspects of the [[gender]] spectrum a person will lean towards.
 It affects behavior, perceptions of the world, the way we experience attraction (separate from sexual orientation and hormonal influences) and how we bond with other people.

 [[Gender is both an intrinsic experience and an necessary expression]]